-When you set up your simulation, and the relevant input factor is the simulation radius, it is recommended to use the “None” mode instead of the “Uniform density” mode (In that case, you may simulate the activity of the transmitter, e.g. duty cycle, using the distribution of the transmit power).
+When setting up your simulation, if the relevant input parameter is the simulation radius, it is recommended to use the mode “None” instead of the “Uniform density” mode.
+In that case, the activity of the transmitter may be simulated using e.g. the parameter duty cycle, which defines a distribution of the transmit power.

-If you are more interested to consider as an input the density of users (i.e. without setting the simulation radius as input), it is recommended to use the “Uniform density” mode.
+If the relevant input parameter is the user density (i.e. without setting the simulation radius as input), it is recommended to use the “Uniform density” mode.

 For this mode, the path distance factor is fixed to a uniform polar distance distribution with a maximum distance of 1 and is not editable.